learn-co-curriculum/phase-1-super/README.md

 **However**, since instance methods and properties are _already_ inherited, this _will be the same as using_ `this._owner` _and_ `this.speak`.

-Using `super` as an object really only becomes useful in situations where a parent class contains a static method that we want to expand on in a child
+Using `super` as an object is useful in situations where a parent class contains a static method that we want to expand on in a child class:
-class:

 ```js
 class Pet {